Never separate the life you live from the words you speak.

 The future I wanted to fight for when founding New Era Colorado as a recent CU graduate is now the present and there is no doubt that we’re faced with the fierce urgency of now.
 Although my generation is the first to experience the impacts of climate change, it’s the last to be able to do anything about it.
 It’s time for bold action.
 As your Senator, I have fought to pass the most aggressive carbon emission reduction goals in the country, increase investment and development of renewable energy in Colorado, and championed the largest overhaul of oil and gas regulations in over 60 years.

 As a passionate progressive, I fight not just to create a better planet, but also to improve the lives for all of us who inhabit it.
 Middle class Coloradans and their families are struggling to get ahead.
-The middle class is squeezed with higher education choices that are not affordable and little security for their future.
+The middle class is squeezed with higher education choices that are not affordable and have little security for their future.
 Our state needs to invest deeper in public schools and higher education in order to stop the skyrocketing tuition increases that lead to our young people graduating with crippling student debt.
 As someone who has spent his entire life in the middle class, I know that the opportunity to create a better life for oneself is fundamental to building an economy that works for all of us.
 As your Senator, I’ve worked to increase the state’s investment in K-12 education, including full day Kindergarten for every child in Colorado, and higher education.
 I’ve worked to create more affordable housing options, improve consumer protection standards, strengthen the rights of workers to collectively bargain, and allow local municipalities increase their minimum wage.